akvnn/guiding-neural-nets/README.md

 Through this work, we publish the AU-OPG Dataset.
 The dataset consists of panoramic radiographs annotated for two tasks: dental diagnosis and dental treatment planning.
 Each radiogaph includes bounding box annotations for the target teeth, with alignment (orientation) information provided.

-You can find the dataset and relevant information here: [pending paper acceptance].
+You can find the dataset and relevant information on [Hugging Face](https://huggingface.co/datasets/YSFF/AU-OPG).

 **Sample Radiograph:**